March Madness First Four

-The first four in basketball refers to the play-in games for the NCAA March Madness Tournaments.
-They are four games played before the round of 64 to determine the final four teams to join the tournament.
+The First Four in basketball refers to the play-in games for the NCAA March Madness Tournament.
+There are four games played before the Round of 64 in order to determine the final four teams to join the tournament.

-The 8 teams playing in the first four are the 4 lowest automatic bid teams and the 4 lowest ranked at-large teams (65, 66, 67, 68).
-Remember that automatic bid teams are teams that automatically qualified for the tournament by winning their conference championships.
-32 of the teams in the tournament receive automatic bids.
-The lowest automatic bid teams are usually weaker than the lowest at large teams, as they may have been a bad team that had a good run in their conference playoffs.
+The eight teams playing in the First four are the four lowest automatic-bid teams, and the four lowest ranked at-large teams (65, 66, 67, 68).
+The automatic bid teams are teams that automatically qualify for the tournament by winning their conference championships, and 32 of the teams in the tournament receive automatic bids.
+The lowest automatic-bid teams are usually weaker than the lowest at-large teams, as they are oftentimes lesser teams that had a good run in their respective conference playoffs.

-The four lowest nationally-ranked at-large teams will compete for two available number 16 seed spots.
-Teams 65 and 66 will play one game, and teams 67 and 68 will play another, and the winner of each match will earn a spot in the First Round.
+The four lowest nationally-ranked at-large teams will compete for two available number 11 seed spots.
+Teams 65 and 66 will play one game, and teams 67 and 68 will play another, and the winner of each match will earn a spot in the First Round as 11 seeds.

-The reason they needed an opening round was that in 2001 there were 31 automatic bids and 34 at large bids.
-This means 65 teams got bids for 64 spots, so one team had to be eliminated in an opening round.
+The need for an opening round arose in 2001, when there were 31 automatic bids and 34 at-large bids.
+This means 65 teams received bids for 64 spots, so one team had to be eliminated in an opening round.